 In this helpful article, we’ll go over the methods above for determining how fresh your coffee beans are (we bet you’re very curious about the plastic zippy bag one, right?).
 We’ll also discuss how long coffee beans should last and what you can do to extend their lifespan.

-3 Methods for Confirming Whether Your Coffee Beans Have Gone Bad
+4 Methods for Confirming Whether You Have Old Coffee Beans

 Fortunately, you don’t ever have to swallow a mouthful of terrible-tasting coffee made with bad beans when there are more foolproof ways to determine bean freshness.
 Per the intro, let’s look at your three options now.

 Whether you buy your beans directly from your local café or on the shelves of your town’s grocery store, somewhere on the package, you should see an expiration date.

 We’ll talk in the next section about how long coffee beans should last, but we always recommend you defer to the expiration date on the packaging of your coffee beans.

 The producer of the beans will know best how long the beans are good for, after all!

 Like most foods and products with expiration dates, it’s fine if you use your coffee beans on the day they expire.
 You probably also won’t have funky-tasting coffee if you use the beans a few days after the expiration date.

 Once you get to the seven-day mark, though, you shouldn’t keep dragging things out, and you especially don’t want to go two weeks with expired coffee beans.